Finite convergent presentation of plactic monoid for type C: Plactic monoid for type C

-Hence, in this case $P(uv)$ consists of one column. \item $u^{0}y_{1}^{0} = 1\cdots p\overline{p}$.
+{\bf Case~2:} $u^{0}z_{1} = 1\ldots p\overline{p}$.
 In this case, $uy_{1}$ is a nonadmissible column word such that each strict factor is an admissible column word.
-We have $\mathrm{wt}(y_{1}^{0}) = \Lambda_{p-1}-\Lambda_{p}$, then during the insertion of $y_{1}$ in the admissible column $U$, this column of height $p$ is turned into a column of height $p-1$.
-Since the elements of the column $V$ are strictly increasing , one can prove by similar arguments of the case $(\ref{(a)})$, that during the computation of $P((uy_{1})y_{2}\cdots y_{q})$, one adds a number of boxes of the considered column in distincts rows and one removes some boxes from distincts rows of the same column.
-Hence, we have also in this case, that $P(uv)$ consists of one column. \item $u^{0}y_{1}^{0} = 1\cdots p1$.
-In this case, $uy_{1}$ is not a column word, then during the insertion of $y_{1}$ in the admissible column $U$, an element appears in a second column.
-After, one inserts the next element $y_{2}$ of the column $V$ in $P(uy_{1})$, the highest weight of the connected component containing $\mathrm{w}(P(uy_{1}))y_{2}$ may be written $\mathrm{w}(P(uy_{1})^{0})y_{2}^{0}$, where $\mathrm{w}(P(uy_{1})^{0})$ is of highest weight and by Lemma~\ref{highestweight}, we have: \begin{enumerate}[(i)] \item $y_{2}^{0} = i$ (with $i = p+1$ or $i=2$), then its weight is equal to $\Lambda_{i} - \Lambda_{i-1}$, than during the insertion $y_{2}\rightarrow P(uy_{1})$ a column of height $i-1$ is turned into a column of height $i$.
-Then one adds a box in the first column or in the second column of $P(uy_{1})$. \item $y_{2}^{0} = \overline{p}$, then its weight is equal to $\Lambda_{p-1} - \Lambda_{p}$, then during the insertion $y_{2}\rightarrow P(uy_{1})$, the first column of height $p$ is turned into a column of height $p-1$. \end{enumerate} After we continue inserting the remaining letters of $v$, and since every element is strictly larger than its preceding, one adds boxes in distincts rows in the first or in the second column and similarly one removes boxes from distinct rows of the considered symplectic tableau.
-Hence, $P(uv)$ consists of two columns. \end{enumerate} \end{proof}
+We have $\mathrm{wt}(z_{1}) = \Lambda_{p-1}-\Lambda_{p}$, then during the insertion of $y_{1}$ in the admissible column $U$, this column of height $p$ is turned into a column of height $p-1$.
+Since the elements of the column $V$ are strictly increasing, one can prove by similar arguments of Case~1, that during the computation of $P((uy_{1})y_{2}\ldots y_{q})$, one adds a number of boxes of the considered column in distinct rows and one removes some boxes from distinct rows of the same column.
+Note also that the column $U$ can be contracted to become empty.
+Hence, we have in this case that $P(uv)$ consists of one column or zero columns.